Harburg Rathaus station: Function as an S-Bahn station

 Opened on 23 September 1983, the underground station is located under the Harburger Ring and is about 200 m long.
 It has three platform tracks and a reversing track for turning trains.
 Also located within the underground station facilities is the Hrf (Harburg-Rathaus) interlocking.
-The station is used by S3 and S31 services.
-Line S31 ends there in and between the peaks; in the evenings it is served only by line S3.
+The station is used by S3 and S5 services.

 During the construction period two structures were built that could be extended as connections to a future branch line towards the southwest.
 One of them is located east of the station in the tunnel, the other is at the tunnel mouth towards Heimfeld.

 After the lifts were replaced in 2006, the station was restored again in 2008 to increase protection from fire.
 As in many other underground S-Bahn stations in Hamburg, ceiling panels were removed to give more space for smoke to rise into in case of fire.
 As at other stations, the passage height in stairways was reduced to two metres around the fire exits to keep out smoke and to prevent smoke reaching the stairs and other parts of the station.